a-rrivederci/muse/README.md

-# Muse Server
+# Muse

-This will be the backend Server that will take on the functionalities of the muse application!
+Muse is a Web application that executes Text to speech on the Fly.